Introduction

 5. Emotional Safety Matters

-Some people are stressed because they never feel safe enough to rest.
+Some individuals are stressed because they never feel safe enough to rest.

 For them, scent works best with quiet, warmth, and slow breathing.